Setup Reverse-Proxy with Docker + Traefik + Nginx + PHP + MySQL + Mosquitto + phpMyAdmin + Basic Authentication

 - $PWD/nginx.conf:/etc/nginx/conf.d/default.conf

-- $PWD/app:/usr/share/nginx/html database:
+- $PWD/app:/usr/share/nginx/html

 container_name: database